- This event has passed.

 PEARL PV’s Training School on the Potential of monitoring tools and advanced operation and maintenance practice for security and predictability of PV performance

-will take place at the University of Twente, Enschede, The Netherlands, between 08 – 11 March 2022.
-The intention is to discuss how the analysis of data on actual long-term monitored performance, defects and failures in photovoltaic (PV) systems allows to quantitatively determine the absolute effects of nominal component characteristics, key system design, installation, operation, maintenance practices on efficiency, reliability and durability of solar PV energy systems as well as their forecasting.
-The discussion will also include the use of various (including future) products which will enable PV system owners (residential and utility-scale) to control the quality of their PV systems.
-In 3.5 days of expert lectures, exercises and excursions, trainees will gain an understanding of the potential of monitoring tools and advanced operation and maintenance practice for security and predictability of PV performance.
-The participants will learn about monitoring tools, defects and failures in PV systems and maintenance practice from PEARL PV Working Group members and external experts.
+took place at the University of Twente, Enschede, The Netherlands, from 08 to 11 March 2022.
+The intention was to discuss how the analysis of data on actual long-term monitored performance, defects and failures in photovoltaic (PV) systems allows to quantitatively determine the absolute effects of nominal component characteristics, key system design, installation, operation, maintenance practices on efficiency, reliability and durability of solar PV energy systems as well as their forecasting.
+The discussion also included the use of various (including future) products which will enable PV system owners (residential and utility-scale) to control the quality of their PV systems.
+In 3.5 days of expert lectures, exercises and excursions, trainees gained an understanding of the potential of monitoring tools and advanced operation and maintenance practice for security and predictability of PV performance.
+The participants learnt about monitoring tools, defects and failures in PV systems and maintenance practice from PEARL PV Working Group members and external experts.

-Training School Schedule: Please see here for the tentative schedule of this Training School: PEARL Training School4_Twente 2022_Schedule of Events 20122021
+Training School Schedule: Please see here for the final schedule of this Training School: PEARL Training School4_Twente 2022_Schedule of Events 07032022

 Participants: PhD candidates, post-doctoral researchers, R&D personnel.
 Please note that the Training School will be offered to 40 participants at a maximum.
 Preference will be given to participants from COST Member Inclusiveness Target Countries (see https://www.cost.eu/who-we-are/members/ for information on ITCs).